AØKA08184U The Danish Welfare model - for exchange students

 - Type of assessment

-The answer must maximum fill ten pages (10) and maximum one page annex.
+The answer must maximum fill 10 pages and maximum one page annex.

-The exam should be filled out individually and cannot be answered in groups - and all questions should be answered.
+All questions should be answered.
 Please mark clearly in the text, what you submit as main text and what you submit as annex.
+Please mark at the front page your exam number.

 - Exam registration requirements